kugi8412/DL-Life-Science/README.md

 * id (iunique sequence id)
 * sequence (sequence length 271)

-The resulting file, on the other hand, will contain 3 columns:
+The results, on the other hand, will contain 3 columns:
 * id (unique sequence id)
 * cls (value 0, or 1 corresponding to the is_active column)
 * reg (continuous value corresponding to the rna_dna_ratio column)